pressly/qmd/README.md

 * `exec_log`: the piped STDOUT and STDERR script execution log
 * `output`: the $QMD_OUT output
 * `start_time`: the time (in local system time) the script began to execute
-* `elapsed_usec`: the amount of time in microseconds to run the script
+* `duration`: the amount of time taken to run the script
 * `status`: the exit status of the script; either OK or ERR

 **Example: Enqueue a script to execute in the background and send output to a callback URL**